-- 1. Select ◀ to adjust the left mirror or ▶ to adjust the right mirror. - 2.
-Move the control in the direction you wish to tilt the mirror. - 3.
-Return to the center position to disable the adjust function.
+1. Rotate the control clockwise to adjust the right mirror and rotate the control counterclockwise to adjust the left mirror.

+2. Move the control in the direction you wish to tilt the mirror.

+3. Return to the center position to lock mirrors in place.